-Supporting you as you move toward the life you want.
+Supporting you as you move toward the healing and the life you want.

-Therapy is not about “fixing what was broken” but a collaborative effort that helps gently address how these experiences continue to show up in our bodies, behaviors and thoughts.
-The NeuroAffective Relational Model (NARM®) and Somatic Experiencing (SE®) approaches support reconnection to the lost parts of ourselves, increasing our capacity for resilience, regulation, and a renewed sense of vitality.
+Therapy is not about “fixing what was broken” but a collaborative effort that helps gently address how these experiences continue to show up in our bodies, behaviors and relationships.
+Sessions are designed to support reconnection with the lost parts of ourselves, increasing our capacity for resilience, regulation, and a renewed sense of vitality.

 NeuroAffective Relational Model (NARM®)